mpresteg/haplObserve/README.md

      - The software looks for "INFO" in file name to identify *INFO*.csv file.
      - The *INFO*.csv file contains: Sample ID, Labcode and ethnicity/country information.
 Do not include header in *INFO*.csv file.
      - The software will look for individuals across all three of these files and combine the information into the "gl_strings_xxx.csv" format.
+     - This option is convenient to build haplotypes from extended or multiple generation families.
+The software reads "Relationship" information from ".ped" file.